ianderrington/genai/docs/Understanding/overview/applications.md

 ### Summarization

-This can be used to summarize documents.

-Codebases:
-- [Summarization with Langchain] https://github.com/EnkrateiaLucca/summarization_with_langchain A splendid view of a quick streamlit app that does PDF summarization.

 ### Semantic Search

 Embedding of an input has the niceness that semantic, or 'meaning' nearness can be found via distance calculations.
 This enables semantic search.